RomayLala/alx-low_level_programming/0x0B-malloc_free/README.md

 This function concatenates two strings.
 This function  returns a pointer to a 2 dimensional array of integers.
 This function  allocates a 2-dimensional grid and a corresponding function to free the allocated memory.
+This function concatenates all the command-line arguments passed to the program into a single string, with each argument followed by a newline.